Max Scherzer, Nationals left frustrated in doubleheader opener against Marlins

 The rookie was pushed to shallow right field for the left-handed Matt Joyce.
 Only five teams have shifted more than the Nationals in 2020, a stark difference from their approach in recent years.
 But on this particular at-bat, one of hundreds they have shifted on this summer, García’s positioning hurt.
 He had to rush a throw that pulled Thames off first base.
 Dickerson scored an unearned run that nudged the Marlins ahead.
 Then Scherzer and Sandy Alcántara staged a pitchers’ duel.

 Scherzer entered with a 4.04 ERA in 10 starts.
 In a handful of them he wilted in the later innings, letting opponents either shrink a lead or flip the scoreboard.
 It is likely that when awards are handed out Scherzer will snap a seven-year streak of finishing in the top five of Cy Young voting.
-He’s 36 years old now and has looked a bit human.
+He is 36 years old now and has looked a bit human.

 But Scherzer can still be that dominant ace.
 He showed it against the Marlins, even as they juiced his pitch count with 24 foul balls in the first four innings.
 He retired eight straight between the first and fourth.
+He struck out six and didn’t walk a batter before his last frame.

+“I was able to find a rhythm with everything and work well with [catcher] Yan [Gomes] for the first time this year,” Scherzer said.
+“That’s the really good thing.
+I don’t pick catchers.
+I don’t play that game.
+But we were on the same page, executing pitches.”

-The offense, though, couldn’t touch Alcántara until it stirred a rally in the fifth.
+The offense didn’t touch Alcántara outside of a small rally in the fifth.
 It began when Brock Holt worked a leadoff walk.
-From there, García stoked the bats with a two-strike, opposite-field single, and Andrew Stevenson walked to load the bases.
-Stevenson rejoined the roster at the start of this series, and he has reached base in seven of his 10 plate appearances.
+From there, García stoked the bats with a two-strike, opposite-field single before Andrew Stevenson walked to load the bases.
+Stevenson rejoined the roster at the start of this series and has reached base in seven of his first 10 plate appearances.
 Holt later scored on Trea Turner’s infield single, its arc giving Anderson no chance to throw any runners out.

 The Nationals soon wasted a leadoff double by Asdrúbal Cabrera in the sixth.
-Michael A. Taylor pinch-ran for him, but he never made it further once Alcántara retired Thames, Holt and Yan Gomes in order.
-In the bottom half, after Joyce poked a two-out single, Scherzer intentionally walked Miguel Rojas and unintentionally walked Jon Berti before inducing a groundball that could have ended the inning.
+Michael A. Taylor pinch-ran for him, but he never made it further once Alcántara retired Thames, Holt and Gomes in order.
+In the bottom half, after Joyce poked a two-out single and pinch runner Montae Harrison stole second base, Scherzer intentionally walked Miguel Rojas and unintentionally walked Jon Berti before inducing a groundball that could have ended the inning.

 Yet, yet again, the defense didn’t help him.
 Kieboom caught a long hop behind third base, stepped into a throw and got it there a half-step ahead of Starling Marte.
-Thames just couldn’t make the catch, letting the ball kiss the dirt as Montae Harrison, pinch-running for Joyce, blazed across home plate.
+Thames just couldn’t make the catch, letting the ball kiss the dirt as Harrison blazed across home plate.
 Scherzer clenched his teeth.
 He grimaced.
 He did a half spin out of frustration.

 The process could be appreciated when reflecting on this season.
 The result brought more of a sour taste.